 Between 2005 and 2016, Civil Defence warnings were issued for a number of tsunamis – from earthquakes in southern Fiordland and the Pacific Ocean near Samoa in 2009, from Chile in 2010, from the Japanese Tohoku tsunami in 2011 and more Chile earthquakes in 2014 and 2015.
 None caused any substantial damage in New Zealand.

-The Magnitude 7.8 Kaikōura earthquake sequence on 14 November 2016 triggered tsunami along the east coast of New Zealand.
-Hundreds of people were evacuated from their homes to higher ground in Kaikoura and from low-lying suburbs of cities such as Wellington and Christchurch.
+The magnitude 7.8 Kaikōura earthquake sequence on 14 November 2016 triggered tsunami along the east coast of New Zealand.
+In the early hours of the morning, hundreds of people were evacuated from their homes to higher ground in Kaikōura and from low-lying suburbs of cities such as Wellington and Christchurch.
 However, conflicting reports meant that warning sirens in some areas, such as Wellington, did not sound until after the waves had arrived.
 There was also confusion among the public over how to respond to the sirens.

 ‘We revelled in it, whooping and hollering as we followed the ebb’.
 Rossi King-Turner describes her memory of the 1960 tsunami.